 Build out career paths

-Another reason why folks with the skills and interest in being a technician decline these types of roles is because they don’t see a future of growth for themselves.
+Another reason why folks with the skills and interest in being an automotive technician decline these types of roles is because they don’t see a future of growth for themselves.
 Traditionally, the automotive space isn’t known for offering professional development opportunities — particularly on the fixed operations side of the business.

 But why not?
-Technician work is complex and difficult.
+Automotive technician work is complex and difficult.
 It’s something that should come with years of training, mentorship, and development.
 Some of our customers have taken the time to create different levels of roles within their service side that come with different training and educational opportunities.
 As folks move up, they could gain training in people management or on the sales side of the business, for example.
 That way they can diversify and expand their skill sets.
 And it paints them a future they can aim for.

 Attract non-traditional auto talent